 Released: December 10

 While 38 Spesh has taken over 2020 as a producer and executive, he will always remind you how nice he is with the bars.
-1995 adds to 38 Spesh’s 2020 Trust reign and proves that no matter how much time passes, the classics of the past will never die.
+1995 adds to 38 Spesh’s 2020 Trust reign and proves that no matter how much time passes, the classics of the past will never fade away.
 This project takes classic beats from hip-hop projects released in the year 1995 and inserts them into mixtape format with the legendary DJ Green Lantern hosting the tape.
 38 Spesh rhymes over instrumentals such “Ice Cream” by Raekwon and “Eye for a Eye” by Mobb Deep to pay homage to the projects that helped him develop as a rapper.
 1995 is the short thrill of nostalgia with a fresh emcee to give these classics a new sense of life.

 Best tracks: “Chalk Board”, “Lifetime”, “Past Tense”